leaningtech/labs/src/content/docs/cheerpj3/12-reference/00-cheerpjInit.md

 ### `clipboardMode`

-By default CheerpJ supports an internal clipboard which is local to the Java application and is not integrated with the system clipboard.
-To change this behaviour you can initialize CheerpJ in the following way:
+This option allows you to configure how the clipboard will behave.
+Supported clipboard modes are [`java`], [`system`] and [`permission`].

+Example:

 ```js
 cheerpjInit({ clipboardMode: "system" });
 ```

+#### `java` mode

+This is the default setting.
+CheerpJ supports an internal clipboard which is local to the Java application and is not integrated with the system clipboard.

+#### `system` mode

 In `system` mode CheerpJ will share the clipboard with the system.
 Browsers enforce serious limitations on how the system clipboard can be accessed.
 In practice it is generally accessible when the `Ctrl+C` and `Ctrl+V` shortcuts are used (`Cmd+C` and `Cmd+V` on MacOSX).
 Due to these limitations the UX when using `clipboardMode:"system"` is:

 - `Ctrl+C`/`Cmd+C`: the user has to press the shortcut twice to give CheerpJ access to the system clipboard.
 CheerpJ will block the execution while waiting for the second `Ctrl+C`.
 - `Ctrl+V`/`Cmd+V`: this shortcut behaves normally, there is no difference with native execution.
 - Menu based Copy/Paste: `Ctrl+C`/`Ctrl+V` are needed to access the clipboard.
 CheerpJ will block the execution while waiting the appropriate shortcut.

+#### `permission` mode

+With `permission` mode enabled, CheerpJ offers a more seamless integration than `system` mode.
+This includes support for images and HTML on top of plain text.
+Another important feature is that pressing extra `Ctrl+C`/`Ctrl+V` to perform copying and pasting operations is not required.

+The first time an operation is requested, the user will be asked for permission to use the clipboard.
+If this permission is refused, a message will be prompted explaining this permission is necessary to continue.

+> This mode is experimental and might show a few inconsistencies in some browsers. [`See more`](https://caniuse.com/mdn-api_permissions_permission_clipboard-read).

 ### `enableInputMethods`